shenyaojin/template-file/README.md

-# template-syjin
+# small-template-syjin

-This template repo is mainly for the recovery of my system.
+This template repo is mainly for the recovery of **my system**.
 I might ruin my system by accident time by time.
 And if this template is useful you could use it for free.

 ## latex template